-In the recent years home automation is becoming a very popular field.
-However for home automation one important demand is to reduce the number of wires needed to connect all the sensors as it is very inconvenient to install a large number of wires to create a sensor network.
-For example if smart water meters and smart heat meters are installed the state of the meters can be collected by the network and transmitted by some standard network (Ethernet) to the company that sends the bills.
-The paper describes how we chose and implemented the wireless communication for this sort sensors and data collectors while at the same time to meet the other constraints imposed for such sensors.
+In the paper we will present radio communication aspects for nodes designed to work for environmental data collection.
+In our case the environment is the house.
+There are many things that are currently monitored in the house like: electricity, water and heat consumption.
+These things can be monitored automatically by a wireless sensor network and then the data to be centralized and sent to the authorities that are interested in it in order to issue the bills for home automation.
+One important demand is to reduce the number of wires needed to connect all the sensors as it is very inconvenient to install a large number of wires to create a sensor network.
+For example, if smart water meters and smart heat meters are installed the state of the meters can be collected by the network and transmitted by some standard network (Ethernet) to the company that sends the bills.
+The paper describes how we chose and implemented the wireless communication for this sort of sensors and the data collector while at the same time to meet the other constraints imposed for such sensors.

 Water meters and heat meters for home automation have to be cheep low power devices.
 Most sensors are built around a microcontroller that has to implement all the logic of the sensor.
-Such sensors usually have to work for at least ten years on battery and therefore have to be low power and there is little extra hardware that can be added apart from the controller.
+Such sensors usually have to work for at least ten years on battery and therefore have to be low power.
+There is little extra hardware that can be added apart from the controller.
 In this case all the communication protocol has to be implemented in software with limited hardware support only what is offered as peripherals of the microcontroller.

-Under these constraints we had to optimize the data encoding for the communication protocol in order to be easier to implement in software and still to keep a performance that is close to a more traditional encoding but which would require some dedicated hardware components.
+Under these constraints we had to optimize the data encoding for the communication protocol in order to be easier to implement in software and still to keep a performance that is close to a more traditional encoding, but which would require some dedicated hardware components.